Here are a couple of business decisions we’ve made recently, and our reasoning behind them.

 When we first opened, it was hit or miss on how many people might show up during the evening.
 In the early days, we might not have a soul step through the door after 7PM, and with that kind of uncertainty, it was hard to know how late to keep the lights on.
 Thus came our use of the word, “late” in the explanation of our hours.
 7am to Late was how we explained it to people, and it worked fine for that season, but eventually that designation began to hurt more than help.

 “How late is late?” was the common inquiry, and soon we found out how confusing that sounded.
 So this week we have decided to commit to dedicated hours for the sake of clarity, so our customer can make a better decision on coming to our place for food and drink.
+If your family needs help with groceries you can apply for snap benefits texas here.
 We open at 7am every day, and will close our kitchen at 9pm on Monday through Thursday, and 10pm on Friday and Saturday nights.
 Our bar will plan to stay open an hour later, or until you decide to take the conversation elsewhere.

 Lesson learned here: Commit to what you want your customer to expect from you, regardless if they request it or not.
 Build it, and they will come.